This post was updated in July 2025

 You can add text and images to an audio post, but only underneath the audio element.

-When you are ready to make an audio post – the ‘podcast episode’ – click on ‘New episode’ in the podcast section of your dashboard.
+When you are ready to make a podcast episode, click on ‘New episode’ from the podcast section of your dashboard, or start a new audio post from your main dashboard.

-Upload or record audio, by clicking the relevant button in the podcast editor.
+Upload or record your audio by clicking the relevant button in the editng window.

 Supported audio formats are: mp3, mp4, aac, aiff, x-aiff, amr, flac, ogg, wav, and x-wav.

 You can add text and images to a podcast episode, but only underneath the audio element.
-Adding text is a good idea, because that text becomes the description on your web page and in social previews.
+Adding text is a good idea, because that text becomes the description on webpages and podcast show notes.

-When you are ready you can publish or send your podcast episode just as you would for a normal post.
+When you are ready, you can publish or send your podcast episode just as you would for a normal post.
+Check that ‘Add audio to podcast RSS feed’ is selected during publishing to ensure it gets added to your podcast.

 In the Substack app, subscribers can listen to the episode directly on the app.

-How to add externally-hosted audio to a normal post
+How to add externally-hosted audio to an ordinary post

-To add audio to a normal post, as opposed to a ‘podcast episode’ post, you can add a link to an audio track hosted on an external service like Spotify or SoundCloud.
+To add audio to a normal text-based post, you can add a link to an audio track hosted on an external service like Spotify or SoundCloud.
 Alternatively, you can insert Substack-hosted audio.

 To add Spotify content, simply paste a link to the track into the post while it is in draft.
 Substack will automatically generate a preview image for readers to click.
 When clicked, the Spotify link will open the reader’s Spotify app if they have one, and play the audio track.